Overview

 Book I — The Succession of Augustus

 Book I opens with one of the most celebrated passages in Latin literature: a compressed and sardonic survey of Roman constitutional history from the kings through the Republic and the rise of Augustus.
 Tacitus then turns to the death of Augustus at Nola in AD 14, the mechanics of the succession, and the first acts of Tiberius.
-The bulk of the book covers the mutinies of the Pannonian and Rhine legions — soldiers demanding better pay and conditions, exploited by demagogues, and suppressed with a mixture of concession and severity by Germanicus and Drusus.
-Germanicus’s campaign across the Rhine and his visit to the site of the Varian disaster (the Teutoburg Forest, AD 9) provide some of the most atmospheric writing in the work.
+The bulk of the book covers the mutinies of the Pannonian and Rhine legions — soldiers demanding better pay and conditions, exploited by agitators, and suppressed through a mixture of concession and severity by Germanicus and Drusus.
+Germanicus's campaign across the Rhine and his visit to the site of the Varian disaster — the Teutoburg Forest, AD 9 — provide some of the most atmospheric writing in the work.

 Book II